lumapps/data-interview/README.md

 In this test, we will ask you to perform a regular job performed by the Data Team at Lumapps.

-You will find two sets of mock data in this test.
-Their content reflects the usage of your platform by users:
+You will find a set of mock data in this test, called `test_data.csv`.
+Its content reflects the usage of your platform by users.

-- `test_data.csv` contains a sample of data, to make you familiar with the data;

-- `test_data_final.csv` contains a full set of real data.

-Each of your customer is asking you to provide them the amount of participating users on the platform using the real set of data, i.e. `test_data_final.csv`.
+Each of your customer is asking you to provide them the amount of participating users on the platform using the provided data.

 ## Task